Cygnus Departs Station After 93-Day Cargo Mission

-Category: Space Hits: 4The Cygnus space freighter is pictured in the grips of the Canadarm2 robotic arm moments before its release completing a 93-day stay at the space station.
+Category: Space Hits: 6The Cygnus space freighter is pictured in the grips of the Canadarm2 robotic arm moments before its release completing a 93-day stay at the space station.
 Credit: NASA TV

 At 10:10 a.m.
 EST, flight controllers on the ground sent commands to release the Northrop Grumman Cygnus spacecraft from the Canadarm2 robotic arm after earlier detaching Cygnus from the Earth-facing port of the Unity module.